Eyewear craziness

 First glasses

-• Not too visible on the face
+• not too visible on the face

-• Not too expensive
+• not too expensive

 After a few tries, I settled for a rimless Silhouette 7770 6054.
-It fitted all the requirements and was much cheaper than the Silhouette TMA counterpart, I also liked the screwless design.
+It fitted all the requirements and was much cheaper than the Silhouette TMA counterpart; I also liked the screwless design.

 After a few days of wearing the glasses, I had pains at the back of my skull at the end of every day.
 I first thought it was due to the lenses, but finally found out that the screwless design of the rimless eyewear was adding pressure behind my ears (it is how they are supposed to work) to not fall and stay in place.
-However, that pressure caused me to have headaches everyday, something that I could not find out when trying the glasses in the store for a few minutes.
+However, that pressure caused me to have headaches every day, something that I could not find out when trying the glasses in the store for a few minutes.

-I got back to the local optician to adjust the glasses, but after every try, I still got headaches at the end of the day.
-We finally agreed to switch the temples for the Silhouette 5479 6059 which are more classic and foldable.
-I finally had comfortable glasses !
-Note that another problem I had with the screwless temples was where to put the glasses when I didn’t need them and didn’t have the box, because the temples are always half open, the glasses cannot hang properly to clothes or easily be put inside a pocket.
+I finally had comfortable glasses!
+Note that another problem I had with the screwless temples was where to put the glasses when I did not need them and did not have the box, because the temples are always half open, the glasses cannot hang properly on clothes or easily be put inside a pocket.

 Second glasses

 After a few months I really got tired of the semi invisible design, having only the bridge and the temples visible.
-I found the glasses very lightweight and functional, but not very esthetic, they of course were meant to be invisible !
+I found the glasses very lightweight and functional, but not very esthetic; they of course were meant to be invisible!
 As the days went on, what began with a minor esthetic nuisance soon became an obsession in the search of “the perfect glasses”.
-I thus started a quest to find the next glasses to buy or to comfort my an idea that the current glasses are just Ok (they are), but Instarted looking nonetheless.

 My requirements became: